mehulagg/gitlab/doc/development/testing_guide/flaky_tests.md

 ### Order-dependent flaky tests

-These are tests that fail when run in conjunction with another test, in a specific order.
+These are tests that fail when run in conjunction with other tests, in a specific order.
 For example:

 - <https://gitlab.com/gitlab-org/gitlab/-/issues/327668>